 Laser therapy is similar to sclerotherapy, but it’s completely non-invasive.
 Both procedures destroy unwanted or damaged veins.
 But doctors generally reserve laser therapy for larger visible veins.
 Sclerotherapy is preferred for spider veins.

 Many people need both kinds of therapy to treat different veins.
 Your treatment plan depends on your health needs, cosmetic goals and budget.
-Because your insurance may not cover sclerotherapy for strictly cosmetic reasons, the Varicose Vein Center of New York City offers flexible payment plans.
+Because your insurance may not cover sclerotherapy for strictly cosmetic reasons, the Varicose Vein Center of New Jersey offers flexible payment plans.
 If you have painful or unsightly veins, contact Dr. Dmitry Gorelik today to schedule your consultation.